olivatooo/Tetris-AI/README.md

 # Tetris-AI
-Tetris engine and AI using a simple genetic algorithm
+Tetris engine and AI using a genetic algorithm
 <br>
 ## Reproduce Results
 ```